 Click here to view the Missouri Materials.
-Upon review of the Missouri Materials, continue to the Missouri Educational Component Test to answer 30 questions pertaining to the outlines.
+Upon review of the Missouri Materials, continue to the MECT to answer 33 questions pertaining to the outlines.
 The MECT is scored upon your submission of the questions by pressing the 'What is my score?' button at the end of the MECT.
-You must receive a passing score of 25.
+You must receive a passing score of 28.
 Upon receiving a passing score, you will be able to print your Certificate of Completion.
 Failure to do so will result in notification on the test page and the inability to print a Certificate of Completion.
 You must then retake the test until you achieve a passing score and can print the Certificate of Completion.

 Per Rule 8.08(c), you are required to electronically submit your application PRIOR to taking the Missouri Educational Component Test.